Xilinx/imagebuilder/README.md

 - DOMU_MEM[number] is the amount of memory for the VM in MB, default 512MB

 - DOMU_VCPUS[number] is the number of vcpus for the VM, default 1

+- DOMU_COLORS[number] specifies the colors (cache coloring) to be used for the domain and is in the format startcolor-endcolor

 - DOMU_NOBOOT[number]: if specified, the DomU is not started automatically at boot as dom0-less guest.
 It can still be created